 Do you have trouble making friends, or maintaining fulfilling relationships?

 If so, it may be because you are emotionally unhealthy.
 Most people are emotionally unhealthy because they try to avoid or control their feelings, rather than accept and express them in healthy, assertive ways.
-If you grew up in a home with parents or caretakers who were not safe to be around due to abuse, neglect, or experiencing traumatic events then your emotional health was effected.
+If you grew up in a home with parents or caretakers who were not safe to be around because they were abusive, neglectful, or exposed you to traumatic events then your emotional health was effected.
 The good news is that you can still become emotionally healthy now by providing emotional needs for yourself, or seeking other people and resources to help you.
-A quality of being an emotionally healthy person is feeling safe and secure with your own emotions and feelings, and providing a safe atmosphere for others to express themselves.
+One of the qualities of being an emotionally healthy person is feeling safe and secure with your own emotions and feelings, and providing a safe atmosphere for others to express themselves, when they are with you.
 In order to be emotionally healthy there are basic emotional needs that when met develop your emotional health.
 These include:

 - Being unconditionally loved.

 - Being accepted for who you are.

 - Feeling connected to a person, group or community.

 - Being acknowledged.

 - Feeling autonomy or control over your environment.

 You have the ability to provide several of these emotional needs for yourself.
 The other needs can be met through interactions with safe people and community resources, so that you become more emotionally healthy.
 Not having your emotional needs met can result in living an emotionally unhealthy lifestyle.

 Some indicators that you are not emotionally healthy include: